Sustainability Series: Week 2, Precast concrete and MMC

 Another way to improve material efficiency is to reduce waste production during manufacture and construction.
 This is already a recognised benefit of concrete offsite manufacture, with precision and quality control facilitated by factory production.
 Just-in-time delivery enables assembly direct from the delivery vehicle, often with little or no need for additional packaging or protection materials due to the robust and weatherproof nature of concrete.

-Also featured in the live webinar event in Week 2 of the series, is the new University of York campus student accommodation where collaboration with manufacturers helped to simplify construction using a precast concrete crosswall system.
+Also featured in the webinar event in Week 2 of the series, was the new University of York campus student accommodation where collaboration with manufacturers helped to simplify construction using a precast concrete crosswall system.
 The cellular nature of this structure typically results in slim concrete elements, but further resource efficiency was achieved by using the inherent acoustic and fire performance of the concrete, combined with a high-quality finish, to largely avoid the use of plasterboard.
 This also provided the opportunity to use the benefit of the thermal mass of the concrete to help reduce energy use in the building.

 Designers should not overlook the role they play in helping to improve the credentials of the precast concrete they require.
 Standardisation of element shapes and sizes can reduce the amount of material needed for creating formwork for example, and the details of window reveals may require thicker cladding panels than is structurally necessary.